kikrishn/Blog/_posts/2021-10-24-wirtinger-derivatives.md

 The benefit of this is that $$\frac{\partial f}{\partial z^\ast} = 0$$
 is very memorable.
 The difficult part is that, formally, this doesn't make much sense.
-I've known many students who were confused by this[^2] notation, since how a function depends on $z$ is intimately related to how it depends on
+I've known many students who were confused by this notation[^2], since how a function depends on $z$ is intimately related to how it depends on
 $$z^\ast$$.
 After all, we can recover $$z$$ and $$z^\ast$$ from each other, so they aren't obviously independent in the same way $x$ and $y$ are[^3]!